dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 # Lab 07 - Setup an evaluation Lab

+## Lab overview

+The lab encompasses the setup of an evaluation lab, the addition of devices to the lab environment, and the execution of Threat Simulator scenarios.
+Participants will actively engage in building and assessing a controlled environment to simulate and respond to potential cybersecurity threats.

 ## Lab scenario

 The objective of this lab is to provide a hands-on experience in setting up an evaluation environment.
 This involves configuring the lab, adding devices, and implementing various threat simulator scenarios.

+- Setup the Evaluation Lab: Participants will learn the process of setting up an evaluation lab environment for simulating cybersecurity scenarios.
+Understanding the importance of controlled environments for testing and evaluation is a key objective.

+- Add Devices: The lab guides participants in adding devices to the evaluation lab environment.
+Participants will understand the steps involved in expanding the lab to include diverse devices.

+- Threat Simulator Scenarios: Participants will actively execute Threat Simulator scenarios within the lab.

 ## Lab objectives (Duration: minutes)